Kingdom Watcher ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Books ] What's New? ] Blog ]

 Some preachers are prophets, but not all preachers are prophets.
 Apostles, evangelists and pastors can all preach.
 However, there is something different about the preaching of a prophet.

 Mere preachers may help anybody and hurt nobody: but prophets will stir everybody and madden somebody.
 The preacher goes with the crowd; the prophet goes against it.
 A man freed, fired, and filled with God will be branded unpatriotic because he speaks against his nations sins; unkind because his tongue is a two edged sword, unbalanced because the weight of preaching opinion is against him.
-The preacher will be heralded, the prophet will be hounded (L Ravenhill- Why Revival Tarries.).
+The preacher will be heralded, the prophet will be hounded (L Ravenhill- Why Revival Tarries).

 God has always had His specialists whose chief concern has been the moral breakdown the decline in the spiritual health of the nation or the church.
 Such men were Elijah, Jeremiah, Malachi and others of their kind who appeared at critical moments in history to reprove, rebuke, and exhort in the name of God and righteousness.
+Such a man was likely to be drastic, radical, possibly at times violent, and the curious crowd that gathered to watch him work soon branded him as extreme, fanatical, negative.
+And in a sense they were right.
+He was single-minded, severe, fearless, and these were the qualities the circumstances demanded.
+He shocked some, frightened others and alienated not a few, but he knew who had called him and what he was sent to do.
+His ministry was geared to the emergency, and that fact marked him out as different, a man apart (A W Tozer).

 Urgent

-Prophets are absolutely essential for the purification of his Church.
+Prophets are absolutely essential for the purification of his church.
 The most urgent need in the church today, is the restoration of the prophetic ministry.
 God cannot complete his work until the prophetic ministry is restored.
 God promised that he would never leave his people without prophets who could speak his word.
+In Deuteronomy 18:18, God promises his people that he will always provide them with a prophet who will speak his word.

 I will raise up for them a prophet like you (Moses) from among their brothers.
 I will put my words in his mouth, and he will tell them everything that I command him.